 Monday, March 23, 2009 from 6:45 (In English).

 RMB 988* per person.
 Includes all food and beverage.

 Limited seats available.
 Please call 86 10 6410.5230 for reservations or inquiries.

 Tensei from Kanagawa

 There is still some time to get involved in the Tensei Club mentioned last month.
 If interested, please shoot me an email.

 Dancyu Blog.
 I have begun a blog on sake related ramblings for the gourmet magazine Dancyu.
 It is, however, in Japanese.
-Should you be interested and able to check it out, you can find it
+Should you be interested and able to check it out, you can find it here.